theupdateframework/go-tuf/docs/CONTRIBUTING.md

 ## Contributing Code

-Unless you are fixing a known bug, we strongly recommend discussing it with the community via a GitHub issue or Slack before getting started to ensure that your work is consistent with TUF's specification.
+Unless you are fixing a known bug, we strongly recommend discussing it with the community via a GitHub issue or Slack (see [Communication](#communication) below for details) before getting started to ensure that your work is consistent with TUF's specification.

 All contributions are made via pull request.
 All patches from all contributors get reviewed.
 See the [Pull Request procedure](#pull-request-procedure).